 6.18 Solutions to KI#18

-6.18.0 Solution #18.0: High-Level Structure
+6.18.0 Solution category overview #18.0: High-Level Structure

-This solution introduces a 5-Layer Agentic Core Framework that structurally separates probabilistic AI reasoning from deterministic network execution.
+This solution introduces a 5-Layer Framework for enabling AI capabilities in the 6G CN that structurally separates AI reasoning from traditional network execution.

+As stated in the key issue description in clause 5.18, the solutions in clause 6.18 aim to:

+- study how to support and enable use of AI in 6G (e.g. AI agent, AI framework),

+- the AI for the 6G architecture shall be multi-vendor interoperable, reliable and sustainable,

+- it is assumed that operators can decide whether and which AI capabilities and technologies to deploy in their network.

+The following terminology is used for KI#18 for listing the issues with the following meaning:

+- AI-capable entity: any entity in the 6G CN that has AI capabilities (agentic or not)

+- agentic entity: AI capable entity in the 6G CN that has agentic capabilities

+- 6G CN NF: any NF of the 6G CN, without consideration of support of AI capabilities.

+- AI-capable 6G CN NF: 6G CN NF that has AI capabilities (does not assume agentic capabilities)

+- non-AI-capable 6G CN NF: 6G CN NF that does not have any AI capabilities

-Layer 1: The "Brain" (Cognitive & Orchestration Layer) Establishes the central cognitive entities responsible for complex reasoning, task decomposition, and workflow orchestration.
+Layer 1: The "Brain" (Cognitive & Orchestration Layer) establishes the central cognitive entities responsible for complex reasoning, task decomposition, and workflow orchestration.
 This layer addresses Bullet 1 (Leverage AI) by centralizing reasoning logic to understand user goals.
-It handles requests where intent is not included (Bullet 1b) by applying agentic reasoning to standard signaling.
-Furthermore, it supports Bullet 7 (Roaming) by enabling agents to coordinate across visited/home networks and Bullet 9 (5G Interoperability) by acting as an overlay that can orchestrate legacy 5G NFs.
+It handles requests where intent is included or not included (Bullets 1a and 1b) by applying AI reasoning to standard signaling.

-- Alignment: Bullets 1, 1b, 7, 9.
+- Alignment: Bullets 1, 1a, 1b.
 (Also contributes to Bullet 6 by centralizing control logic).